glimte/mmate-docs/components/stageflow.md

 - Can have compensation logic

 ### Compensation
-Rollback logic that runs when a stage fails, undoing previously completed stages in reverse order.
+Rollback logic that runs when a stage fails, undoing previously completed stages in reverse order via dedicated compensation queues.
-**Note**: Go implementation does not currently support automatic compensation.
+**Queue-based Architecture**: Both .NET and Go implementations support automatic compensation using queue-based messaging for resilient rollback operations.

 ### Context
 The state object passed between stages, containing both input data and accumulated results.